 The Supreme Court ruled PASPA to be unconstitutional in 2018.
 This gave all state legislatures the ability to enact legal sports betting.
 In 2021, Missouri will debate sports betting legislation for the fourth time since PASPA was shot down.
 In 2020, Missouri was one of the most likely states in the nation to pass a sports betting bill.
 The COVID-19 pandemic took the state government’s attention away from sports betting in 2020.

-Sports betting has a great chance of becoming legal in Missouri in 2021.
-Bordering states, Illinois, Tennessee, and Iowa all have mobile gambling available in their respective territories.
-This has put the pressure on Missouri to agree on sports betting so the state doesn’t lose revenue to these neighboring states for the extended future.
-There are three pre-filled sports betting bills that will be debated in the state government in 2021.
+Sports betting will come up for discussion again in 2024.
+The border states of Arkansas, Illinois, Kansas, and Iowa all have mobile gambling available in their respective territories.
+This has put pressure on Missouri to agree on sports betting so the state doesn’t lose revenue to these neighboring states for the extended future.

 What Sports Betting Bill in Missouri Says

-There are three pre-filled sports betting bills on the Missouri legislature’s docket in 2021.
-These bills have some slight variations, but they all support a competitive sports betting environment with multiple businesses operating in the state.
+Proposes Missouri sports betting bills have some slight variations, but they all support a competitive sports betting environment with multiple businesses operating in the state.
 The tax percentages are very friendly, so numerous sportsbooks will be willing to enter the state.

 The first bill is SB 18, which is sponsored by Senator Denny Hoskins.
 This bill will feature retail and online sports betting.
 There would be 13 retail sportsbooks in the state and up to 39 online operators that could offer mobile books.
 The state would charge books $50,000 in annual fees, and the tax rate would be 9% of gross revenue.
 There would also be mandated league royalty fees.